AMReX-Astro/Nyx/Docs/sphinx_documentation/source/getting_started/BuildingGMake.rst

    For some executables, namely LyA, AMR-density, AMR-zoom, and LyA_Neutrinos, Nyx uses a more complicated model for the heating-cooling.
    This requires you to also install a matching sundials installation to support the ODE solve.
 To install a stand-alone copy of Sundials, see :ref:`Compiling Nyx with SUNDIALS 5<sundials>`

 #.
-From the directory in which you checked out Nyx, change directory to your compile directory by typing for the small Santa-Barbara problem:
+From the directory in which you checked out Nyx, change directory to your build directory by typing for the small Santa-Barbara problem:

    ::